nordinh/fasttrackmicroservices/notes.md

  - Raft as consensus protocol for the *distributed* commit log.
 Raft = ties logs together Distributed transactions: try making an explicit resource with which you can interact in a transactional way, i.e. one resource to interact with.

+### From monoliths to microservices
+When talking with *Architects* in technical terms they will try to corrupt your image.
+Keep the discussions on a business level and drag them back in to keep the discussions on a business level.